Base

 # Screen

 This will install the Screen terminal multiplexer on the Vagrant VM.
-A few sensible defaults will be added to the .screenrc
+A few sensible defaults will be added to the .screenrc file.

 # Vim